e-mergo/qs-emergo-buttons/README.md

 3. Returning a color definition from an expression.

 ### Actions
 Interacting with a button may trigger one or multiple sequenced actions.
 The list of actions contains all the current ones present in the extensions provided with the *Qlik Dashboard bundle* shipped with Qlik Sense, and some new ones as well.
-Note that reordering of actions is not possible due to nested ordering issues.
+Note that reordering of actions is not possible due to nested ordering issues of the property panel.

+When providing values in an expression, be aware that the setting will first be evaluated before use in the extension.
+So when providing plain values, make sure to define them *without* a leading `=` or as explicit text surrounded by single quotes.
+This does apply to settings for field names as well.

 The following actions are available:
 - **Apply Bookmark** You can pick from a list of available bookmarks in the current app.
 - **Select Field Value** You can define both the field and the value as a result from an expression.
 Also, either decide to replace current selections, or add/subtract the selected value in *Toggle* mode.
 Separate multiple values with a `;`.
 - **Clear Field Selection** When not defining the field, all fields will be cleared.